rsoika/glsp-workflow-example/glsp-workflow-example-server/README.md

 # glsp-workflow-example-server

 This module contains the server implementation of the glsp-workflow-example.
-The server implementation is same for every target platform (HTML5, Eclipse Theia, VSCode, Eclipse RCP).
+The server implementation is based on the [Eclipse gls-server project](https://github.com/eclipse-glsp/glsp-server).
+The example implementation can be used for different target platforms (HTML5, Eclipse Theia, VSCode, Eclipse RCP).

 ## Building the Workflow Diagram example server